DeborahK/angular-vslive/todos - begin/src/app/code.md

 ### 4 - React to the emission: user.service.ts [19]
   ```
   // Find the selected member in the retrieved array of members
-  // Caches last value from each observable
+  // combineLatest operator caches last value from each observable
   selectedMember$ = combineLatest([
     this.members$,
     this.selectedMemberId$